Comparative Performance Results of BIND Versions - September 2023

 We are only one quarter away from producing the next stable branch of BIND, and from ending maintenance of BIND 9.Read post

 Last night, TechCrunch reported that LinkedIn and Fidelity.com faced an outage due to a DNS error.
-ISC staff and colleagues observed that the error was caused due to the changing of nameserver information at the registry; leading to DNS queries to be directed to nameservers that did not correctly answer those queries.
+ISC staff and colleagues observed that the error was caused due to the changing of nameserver information at the registry, leading to DNS queries to be directed to nameservers that did not correctly answer those queries.
 Suzanne Woolf, ISC’s Director of Strategic Partnerships, points out “the problem was apparently aggravated by a long TTL on the incorrect nameserver records, causing the bad information to persist in resolver caches and the misdirection of queries to continue far longer than such information is usually held”.
-Eric Ziegast, member of the security products group for ISC, also observed via DNSDB that over 40 domains have been affected as well.
+Eric Ziegast, member of the security products group for ISC, also observed via DNSDB that over 40 other domains have been affected as well.

 It’s also worth pointing out that this case is not exactly the same as ‘cache poisoning,’ as the cached data was not introduced by a third party but published, at one time, as authoritative data.

 What's New from ISC